pkivolowitz/CSC4730-Fall-2023/README.md

 the table of contents in each of the two ancillary sources to get a general idea of that they contain.
 Then, later in the course, when you have a question, review the ancillary texts for details.

+You expected to have consulted the texts before approaching me with questions.

 ### Topics covered